apiratorjs/locking/README.md

 ### Local Locking Primitives

 - **Mutex**
     - Immediate lock acquisition and release.
     - Waits for lock availability with configurable timeouts.
     - Supports cancellation of pending acquisitions.

 - **Semaphore**
     - Configurable concurrent access limits.
     - Implements timeout and cancellation for pending acquisitions.
     - Limits concurrent access as specified.

 ### Distributed Locking Primitives

-- **Distributed Mutex and Semaphore**
+- **Distributed Semaphore**
-  - Built-in support for distributed locking using backends like Redis via abstraction and additional packages.
+    - Built-in support for distributed semaphore using backends like Redis via abstraction and additional packages.
     - Enables coordination and synchronization across multiple processes or machines.
-  - Ideal for scaling applications in distributed environments.
+    - Ideal for scaling applications in distributed environments by limiting concurrent access to shared resources.
+    - Supports timeout and cancellation for pending acquisitions.
+    - Ensures robust and reliable distributed locking behavior.

+> **Important:** By default, `DistributedMutex` and `DistributedSemaphore` use a shared in-memory implementation that
+> works within a single Node.js process.
+For true distributed locking
+> across multiple processes or machines, you'll need to use a distributed backend like Redis (available through separate
+> packages).

 ### General